espocrm/documentation/docs/development/metadata/authentication-methods.md

 On the login page only global config parameters are available.
 When implementing a custom login, consider having some global config parameters to access in the handler.

+## portalDefault

+*boolean*

+*As of v7.4.*

+If true, the method will be applied for portals when the method is selected as the default in the settings and the portal does not have a specific authentication provider.

 ## settings

 Defines config parameters and a form on the admin UI.
-See `application/Espo\Resources/metadata/authenticationMethods/LDAP.json` as an example.
+See `application/Espo\Resources/metadata/authenticationMethods/Oidc.json` for an example.

+### isAvailable

+*boolean*

+Whether the method is available in the settings.

+## provider

+*As of v7.4.*

+Parameters for the Authentication Provider entity.
+Same as in the *settings*.
+If omitted, then a corresponding parameter from the *settings* is used.

+### isAvailable

+*boolean*

+Whether is available in the Authentication Provider entity.